syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ![](SfDataGrid_images/IndentColumnStyling.png)

-## Custom Grouping
+## Custom grouping

-SfDataGrid allows you to group a column based on custom logic when the standard grouping techniques do not meet the requirements.
-To achieve the custom grouping, you need to write a converter that implements `IValueConverter` with your custom grouping logic and assign that converter to the [GroupColumnDescription.Converter](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription~Converter.html) property.
+The SfDataGrid allows to group a column based on custom logic when the standard grouping techniques do not meet the requirements.
+To achieve this, write a converter that implements `IValueConverter` with custom grouping logic.
+Assign that converter to the [GroupColumnDescription.Converter](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GroupColumnDescription~Converter.html) property.

-The following code example illustrates how to set the custom grouping converter for the group description that is added to group the Freight column.
+To set custom grouping converter for the group description that is added to group the freight column, follow the code example:

 {% tabs %}
 {% highlight xaml %}